github/explore/topics/compiler/index.md

 ---
 display_name: Compiler
-short_description: Compilers are program that translates high level language (human readable) to low level language (machine language).
+short_description: Compilers are software that translate higher-level (more human readable) programming languages to a lower-level languages (e.g. machine code).
 topic: compiler
 related: interpreter, gcc, fortran
 wikipedia_url: https://en.wikipedia.org/wiki/Compiler
 ---
-A compiler is a software that translate high level language to executable machine code in one go, and reports error (if any).
-The processor executes object code, which indicates when binary high and low signals are required in the arithmetic logic unit of the processor.
-Examples of compilers include BASIC, Fortran, C++, C, Java, etc.
+Compilers are software that translate higher-level programming languages to lower-level languages (e.g. machine code).
+The processor executes machine code, which indicates when binary high and low signals are required in the arithmetic logic unit of the processor.
+Examples of compiled languages include BASIC, Fortran, C++, C and Java.